-The Halton Region will return to full-time in-class instruction for elementary students and a hybrid model for secondary students.
-In light of this, and with time and resource limitations, HSTS has created the following plan to help continue to transport your child safely during this unprecedented time.
+The Halton Region will return to full-time in-class instruction for elementary and secondary students.
+In light of this, HSTS has created the following plan to help continue to transport your child safely during this unprecedented time.

 SELF SCREENING & SELF ASSESSMENT